gluwa/ccnext-testnet-bridge-examples/hello-bridge/README.md

 Now that we have a proof of the token burn on our _source chain_, we can finalize the bridging process by minting the same amount of tokens on the Creditcoin testnet.
-To do that, we need to call a [bridge contract] on Creditcoin which will _trustlessly very the proof from step four_.
+To do that, we need to call a [bridge contract] on Creditcoin which will _trustlessly_ very the proof from step 4.
 We have already deployed this contract for you, but in a real scenario you would want to use your own custom contracts if you were implementing a bridge from scratch.